aws-controllers-k8s/acmpca-controller/README.md

 kind: Certificate
 metadata:
   name: my-certificate
-  annotations:
+spec:
+  certificateOutput:
-    acmpca.services.k8s.aws/certificate-secret-namespace: default
+    namespace: default
-    acmpca.services.k8s.aws/certificate-secret-name: certificate-secret
+    name:  certificate-secret
-    acmpca.services.k8s.aws/certificate-secret-key: certificate
+    key: certificate
 ...
 ```

 #### CertificateChain Secret
-Before creating the CertificateAuthorityActivation resource, users must specify the namespace, name, and key of the Secret in the annotations of the resource, as shown below.
+Before creating the CertificateAuthorityActivation resource, users must specify the namespace, name, and key of the Secret using the `completeCertificateChainOutput` field of the CertificateAuthorityActivation resource, as shown below.
 If a namespace isn't specified, the namespace of the CertificateAuthorityActivation resource will be used.
-If a key isn't specified, the default key of `certificateChain` will be used.

 ```
 apiVersion: v1